 Why is prenatal care important?

 Regular appointments with your health care provider throughout your pregnancy are important to ensure the health of you and your baby.
-In addition to medical care, prenatal care includes education on pregnancy and childbirth, plus counseling and support.

 What happens on my first medical visit?